-This step assumes that the LPARs were already created using the standard HMC interfaces rscan -z hmc01 > mystanzafile
+This step assumes that the LPARs were already created using the standard HMC interfaces.

 Use the xCAT rscan command to gather the LPAR information.
 In this example we will use the "-z" option to create a stanza file that contains the information gathered by rscan as well as some default values that could be used for the node definitions.